chaseyb/Weather-Dashboard/README.md

 # Weather-Dashboard

-A simple weather dashboard application, that shows you the current weather and 5 day forecast of whatever city the user inputs.
+A simple weather dashboard application, that shows you the current weather and 5 day forecast of a city the user searches.

 # Screenshot of application